Jamesrrobbins/bookdown-site/content/project/shares/index.md

 image:
   caption: Photo by Toa Heftiba on Unsplash
   focal_point: Smart
-summary: Track returns from a share portfolio. using `external_link`.
+summary: Track returns from a share portfolio using `external_link`.
 tags:
 - Finance